 Select Help->Preferred License to display the Select Preferred License dialog box, listing the available licenses for you to choose from.
 Select a license from the License Type column and click Save.
-Close and restart the Synopsys tool, then the new session uses the preferred license you selected.
+Close and restart the Synopsys FPGA synthesis tool.
+The new session uses the preferred license you selected.